AhmadFahd/AhmadFahd/README.md

 ## 👨‍💻 About Me

-Riyadh-based **Lead Software Engineer** with **7+ years** building products that hold up under load — multi-tenant SaaS, secure platforms, and design systems teams enjoy using.
+I'm a **Lead Software Engineer** with deep experience in backend architecture, microservices, and full-stack delivery.
+I design and build systems that prioritize **reliability**, **scalability**, and clean engineering — from API design all the way to production deployment.

-Equally at home shaping architecture, mentoring engineers, and shipping the last 10% that makes a product feel right.
+Passionate about building products that make a difference, mentoring engineers, and constantly raising the bar on code quality and system design.

 ---